improving-minnesota/react-redux-workshop/labs/content/labs/03-routing.md

 ```
 git add .
-git commit -m 'We added some routes'
+git commit -m "We added some routes"
 ```